-So what can we do to change the Villarreal’s mind and show the world that there is more to the present-day dance scene than Maddie Ziegler?
-Well, the Facebook posts are a good start, but we need to go beyond words and into action.
+So what can we do to change Ms. Villarreal’s mind and show the world that there is more to the present-day dance scene than Maddie Ziegler?
 Here are my suggestions – please share yours in the comments if you’d like!

 - Support the local dance scene by attending performances.
 After a week of dancing and teaching dance and talking about dance at the non-profit I work for, the last thing I want to do on a Friday night is go see more dance.
 However, I want to make a true effort to support the local companies that are making a difference in the dance world with every performance.We need to show Villarreal that great things are happening in the dance world, and that we support it!

 - Join local and national dance service organizations (Dance/USA, NDEO, Dance MetroDC, Dance/NYC, etc.).
 There is strength in numbers, and by supporting our local and national D.S.O.s, we can be a united front to advocate louder than any trending blog post can.